estr3llas/yara_rules/README.md

-feel free to use it in your own environment
+Feel free to use it in your own environment.